tinydogio/veggiedog/README.md

 _veggiedog_ is a lightweight MVC written in [TypeScript](https://www.typescriptlang.org/).
 It is currently built using [Express](https://expressjs.com/), but this may change soon.

-We are in early development and will initially be used as a backbone for our  [firedog](https://github.com/tinydogio/firedog) project.
+_veggiedog_ is in early development and will initially be used as a backbone for our  [firedog](https://github.com/tinydogio/firedog) project.

 **NOTE:** This project is not currently something you can easily just drop in your project.
-Instructions are coming soon for including it.
+Instructions are coming soon for doing so.

 ## Development Setup